Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 This tutorial shows you how to use sub-layers to create more complex POIs in **ARpoise** or **AR-vos**.

 POIs in a sub-layer:
-- Are referenced in the [**Layer name**](UsingPorPOIseSubLayers.md#slamboxes-poi-bellcube) field of the parent POI.
+- Are referenced in a POI of the **parent layer,** in that POI's [**Layer name**](UsingPorPOIseSubLayers.md#slamboxes-poi-bellcube) field.
-- Are centered at the POI in the parent main layer (i.e. the sub-layer's Relative position 0,0,0 = position of parent layer POI).
+- Are centered at the parent POI in the parent main layer (i.e. the sub-layer's Relative position 0,0,0 = position of parent layer POI).
 - Inherit any properties (scale, GPS or Relative position, animations etc.) of the parent layer POI.
 - BUT each POI in the sub-layer can have its own unique animation types and events.